The mechanics of anisotropic active plates with applications to cell alignment on curved substrates: An application to cell alignment on curved substrates

 From the biological point of view, the actin-myosin system is the main machinery responsible for the active deformation of the cell.
 This apparatus depends on the physical properties of the environment and is constantly subject to remodeling \citep{engler2006matrix, hotulainen2006stress}.
 The activation patterns of the actin stress fibers are concentrated towards the basal surface of the cell, where focal adhesions are located, as shown by numerical simulations in \citep{ronan2012numerical}, and by biological evidence in \citep{feld2020cellular}.
 Inspired by these observations, we assume an active deformation $\mathbb{F}_{\rm a}$ in the form

-where $f_a$ is a non-positive scalar field, representing a measure of the active deformation induced by changes at the microscopic level, and $\mathbb{M}$ is the anisotropic structural tensor, representing the alignment of the cell cytoskeleton.
-This structure is built on the assumption that active strains are higher on the basal surface of the cell nearby focal adhesion sites.
-Indeed, Eq.~\eqref{eq:Fa_cell} may be rewritten as

-where, clearly, each component of $\mathbb{F}_{\rm a}$ achieves a maximum in magnitude at $Z = - H/2$, hence on the basal surface.
+where $f_a$ is a non-positive scalar field, representing a measure of the active deformation induced by changes at the microscopic level, and $\mathbb{M} = \mathbf{m}\otimes\mathbf{m}$ is the anisotropic structural tensor, representing the alignment of the cell cytoskeleton identified by the unit vector $\mathbf{m} = (\cos\theta, \sin\theta)^{\rm T}$ in the plane.
+For simplicity, we assume $\mathbf{m}$ constant in space.
+This structure for $\mathbb{F}_{\rm a}$ is built on the assumption that active strains are higher on the basal surface of the cell nearby focal adhesion sites.
+Indeed, each component of $\mathbb{F}_{\rm a}$ achieves a maximum in magnitude at $Z = -H/2$, hence on the basal surface.
 The tensor $\mathbb{F}_{\rm a}$ describes directional shortening along the stress fibers, with the field $f_a$ representing deformation along the anisotropy axis $\mathbf{m}$: